QRC Inside Look

 This is the main social area of the QRC located on the 2nd floor.
 It is A/V ready and is a great place to plan small events and receptions.
 It is a great space to hang out and do homework.
 Its home to many

 TV, movie, and board game nights for students.
-The QRC Computer Lab offers 2 desktops for student use along with a printer.
+The QRC Computer Lab offers a desktop for student use along with a printer.

 Temporary Housing Room

 The QRC maintains a room at all times that is available for temporary, short-term, emergency housing relocation.
-This space can be requested if there is a critical error in housing assignment, or an issue with a roommate around one’s sexuality or gender identity that has resulted in a student feeling unsafe or unwelcome in their current dormitory assignment.
+This space can be requested if there is a critical error in housing assignment, or an issue with a roommate around one’s sexuality or gender identity that has resulted in a student feeling unsafe or unwelcome in their current dormitory assignment, or an unexpected loss of housing over breaks.
 A student may stay as a guest in this room temporarily while residence life corrects an issue, mediates a conflict, or can offer a permanent room change.

 QRC Kitchen